Laxmi-ai/Customer-Churn-Prediction/README.md

 # 📉 customers Churn Prediction

 This is a **Streamlit-based web app** that predicts whether a customer will churn (leave) or not for a telecom company.
-The app uses a machine learning model trained on the **Telco Customer Churn dataset** from Kaggle.
+The app uses a machine learning model trained on the **Customer Churn dataset** from Kaggle.

 ---